 - The workshop buildings are open to students around the clock during their courses, with certain restrictions on machine use.

-College credit for courses taken at the Center for Furniture Craftsmanship is available through University of Southern Maine.
+College credit for courses taken at the Center for Furniture Craftsmanship is available through the University of Southern Maine.
 The number of credits is determined by the duration of the course and you must successfully meet the specific educational goals required.
 To apply for college credit contact:

 Office of Prior Learning Assessment